Foundations of a theory of quantum gravity: Towards a generalized spin statistics ``theorem'': mathematical preliminaries

 and therefore one has to redefine the vacuum state and hence the entire Hilbert space.
 However, such Hilbert space can easily be found in an indefinite norm space by limiting to the sub-Hilbert space on which the redefined operator $\int d\theta d\theta^{*} \, a^{\dag}_{\vec{k}}a_{\vec{k}}$ is positive definite.
 Unfortunately, this viewpoint implies even more serious difficulties such as the breakdown of Lorentz invariance.
 Indeed, even if one would manage to redefine $\widetilde{a}_{\vec{k}}$, it would not commute anymore with $\theta^{*}, \theta$ which effectively singles out a preferred frame.
 There are two inequivalent ways of dealing with this: (a) the introduction of negative probabilities or (b) a new gauge invariance restoring Lorentz covariance.
 In the first case, one should write

 where

 In this context, the Grassmann numbers haven't done a great deal with respect to the original Clifford theory we started from: at best they have introduced a global symmetry $U(1) \times U(1) \times SO(1,1)$ which might be promoted to a new kind of local gauge invariance.
 Strictly speaking, the above results only imply that the Grassmann coefficients in front of little group ``families'' have to be the same, leaving four independent choices.
 At this moment, we make the simplification that all these four independent coefficients are the same which only affects the computation of the Lorentz group\footnote{The translation group as well as considerations towards causality are immune to this.}.
 The reader is invited to make the minute changes in the formulae.
 Again, we have no spin statistics theorem yet: both options are allowed for.
 In the computation of the momentum and angular momentum below, we work with this convention and it is quite obvious which operators generate negative norm states and which don't.
 Indefinite norm spaces provide a unified framework in which the notion of ``change of observer'' (which is what $S(\alpha,\beta)$ really does) is accompanied by a (not necessarily unitary) transformation between both Hilbert spaces seen as positive definite ``slices'' in the indefinite norm space.
-It would be a good exercise to understand the Unruh effect in this way. \\* \\* The remainder of this subject is as follows: (a) first, we compute the rest of the Poincar\'e algebra and study the question of causality (b) second, we construct a unified point of view between all types of observers by going over to the indefinite metric space.
-Hence, we shall first follow the conventional path and verify whether all results agree with those in the literature \cite{Weinberg}.
+It would be a good exercise to understand the Unruh effect in this way. \\* \\* We shall first follow the conventional path and verify whether all results agree with those in the literature \cite{Weinberg}.
 Notice also that the Hamiltonian still contains an infinite renormalization constant\footnote{It is here that negative energy particles or the idea of supersymmetry might become useful.} which equals $-8 \delta(0)\int d^3\vec{k}\, k$; these infinities shall persist in the entire algebra and we shall ``ignore'' them in writing out our results (the reader is invited to write them down explicitly).
 The classical momentum currents are given by and the quantized total momentum is computed to be One may compute the total spin operator

 from the spin currents